 A transport-message is the object conveyed from agent to agent.
-It contains the transport-description for the sender and receiver together with a payload containing the FIPA-message.
+It contains the transport-description for the sender and receiver together with a payload containing the message.
+A concrete instantiation of transport-message is a mandatory element of every concrete instantiation of the abstract architecture.

-Transport-message contains one or more transport-descriptions for the receiving agents

-Transport-message contains a payload

-Transport-message contains an envelope

-Transport-message is encoded according to a message-encoding-representation
+Transport-message contains one or more transport-descriptions for the receiving agents Transport-message contains a payload Transport-message contains an envelope Transport-message is encoded according to a message-encoding-representation